stas-prokopiev/local_simple_database/README.rst

 =========================

-local_simple_database is a simple Python package(**py>=2.7 or py>=3.4**) with the main purpose to help storing and retrieving data from human-readable txt files in just with one line of code.
-All of this is done in a process-thread safe manner.
+local_simple_database is a simple Python package(**py>=2.7 or py>=3.4**) with the main purpose to help storing and retrieving data from human-readable txt files with one line of code.
+All the interactions with files are being made in a process-thread safe manner.

 Long Overview.
 =========================